Jolankaa/unimath/README.md

-Developed and maintained by a **Mathematics undergraduate student at Marmara University**, unimath aims to combine mathematical theory with computational representation, creating a bridge between abstract reasoning and code implementation.
+Developed and maintained by a **Mathematics undergraduate student at Marmara University**, ArfLab aims to combine mathematical theory with computational representation, creating a bridge between abstract reasoning and code implementation.